 Where to Stay in the Cinque Terre

 All the villages are close enough that it’s good to choose one base.
 If you want to stay directly in the Cinque Terre, check out this article which provides accommodation recommendations for each village.
-On our tour travelers stay at a 4-star wellness hotel in Levanto.
+On our tour travellers stay at a 4-star wellness hotel in Levanto.
 It’s close enough to the action and still lively but not as touristy as the Cinque Terre villages.

 What’s the Best Way to Hike the Cinque Terre?

 It’s possible to hike Route 2, the Sentiero Azzuro or Blue Trail), the low route and the most popular one in ~ 5 hours IF all the trails are open.
-But as of late 2017, the hiking trails between Riomaggiore and Manarola and Manarola to Corniglia are still closed.
+But as of summer 2019, the hiking trails between Riomaggiore and Manarola and Manarola to Corniglia are still closed.
 If you choose the high route for these sections, it will take much longer.
 I wouldn’t recommend doing it in one day.

 And while it’s possible to do it one day (I did the first time I hiked it), it’s so much more enjoyable to spread it out over several days and explore beyond the Cinque Terre.
 Our Hiking the Italian Riviera tour is six days, with five days of hiking.
-It’s a fantastic mix of the Cinque Terre trails and other lesser known and less busy trails with equally stunning views over the Italian Riviera.
+It’s a fantastic mix of the Cinque Terre trails and other lesser-known and less busy trails with equally stunning views over the Italian Riviera.

 6-Day Itinerary for Hiking the Cinque Terre and Beyond